lizthrilla/intro-to-web-test-drive/chapter-2-css/03-mobile-responsive/responsive-web.md

-# Intro to CSS Layouts
+# Intro to Responsive and Mobile design

 In this lecture, the students will grow their knowledge of css by adding media queries and building a responsive website.